meetuparchive/learn-rust/class1.md

 #### Structs

-A struct is just a named collection of fields which may be primitives additional embedded structs
+A struct is just a collection of named fields which may be primitives or an additional nesting of embedded structs

 ```rust
 struct Person {